 We’re a progressive, nonpartisan think tank based in New York City with an additional office in Washington, D.C.
-We create policy reports on a variety of important issues like economic inequality, education reform, workers’ rights, America’s social safety net and foreign policy, to name a few.
+We create policy reports on a variety of important issues, such as economic inequality, education reform, workers’ rights, America’s social safety net, and foreign policy, to name a few.

 Interesting.
 Tell me more.

 The Century Foundation was founded by Edward Filene in 1919.
 If the name “Filene” sounds vaguely familiar, it might be because you’ve shopped in his Basement.
 Filene realized that the salespeople who sold merchandise in his family’s store couldn’t afford to buy any of it, so he created a separate floor to sell excess inventory at a discount.

 Filene’s Basement was a savvy business idea, but it also reflected Filene’s broader interest in social justice, economic equality, educational opportunity, social insurance, workers’ rights, and democracy around the world.
 These interests and values continue to infuse and inspire the work TCF does to this day.

 So I’ll be making coffee for social crusaders?